Medauroidea extradentata: Physical characteristics

 Males and females have small differences in appearance.
 Males have longer antennae and their bodies tend to be thinner and smoother.
 Females have two small horns on the top of their heads, shorter antennae.
 On the body, there are small bumps along the thorax and her legs have small points that mimic the appearance of thorns.

 Reproduction

 Medauroidea extradentata is mainly parthenogenetic, meaning they are asexual, making males very rare in the species.
 The female drops hundreds of eggs onto the forest floor, these eggs hatch in a few months.
 The eggs of this species are mottled with black and white and capped with black.

 Life cycle

 The Vietnamese walking stick is short-lived, living between 5–7 months.
 Nymphs look nearly identical to their parents except in size.
-They molt about 6 times before they become adults.
-At 3 months of age, they become able to reproduce.
+They molt about 6 times before they become adults (males 5 times, females 6).
+At 3 months of age (after the last molting), they become able to reproduce.
 Their main predators are birds and small mammals, though their camouflage helps them combat this.

-Keeping them as pets

-Keeping a pet stick insect is not quite hard, but here are some things to know.

-— You should have an enclosure that is 3 times the body length in height, and 2 times the body length in width.
-The enclosure should be glass, with mesh on the top, or a big enough butterfly enclosure would do as well.

-— Change their leaves every 4-5 days, or at least weekly.

-— Spray the enclosure 1 time a day, if it’s hot, in summertime, spray it twice a day.
-Do not overspray.

-— Adult female Annam stick insects will lay many eggs.
-If you want to get rid of the eggs, you can freeze them in a bag overnight, or if you want to hatch them, put them in a small container with tissue or paper towel on the bottom and mesh on top.
-Spray the eggs once a day, and remember, do not overspray.

-— be gentle with nymphs, because they are vulnerable.